rohanjoshi15/ros2/README.md

 # ROS 2 (Robot Operating System 2)

 ROS 2 is an upgrade over ROS 1, utilizing DDS (Data Distribution System) for real-time, multi-platform, and decentralized communication.
-- I have provided the resources for deeper knowledge below
+- I have provided the resources for further references below.
-- You must have prior knowledge of Cpp , Python , OOPs , Linux commands
+- Prior knowledge of Cpp , Python , OOPs , Linux commands needed.
 ---

 ## Workspace